sbohfm/sbohfm/README.md

 ## You've found me (coding)!

-Hey, this is my personal Github, and you're probably familiar with what it means — not very much to see!
+Hey, this is my personal Github, and you're probably familiar with what it means — not very much to see, right!

 Although **I will** try to keep some **collaborative work public** here and there, chances are **I'm currently working in some important things right now**.
 Like internship or academic research. *And did I mentioned I'm very available to work and **craving to be an/your intern?***